-5.2 Construction Costs – Standard Build Cost
+6.2 Construction Costs – Standard Build Cost

 The Standard Construction costs have been agreed within the Base Appraisal as £121.70 psft (being £109.54 psf plus Part L and F Building Regulation works (£4,750 per Dwelling) and Plot externals at 7.5% of BCIS) .
-This figure will be Index Linked by reference to the BCIS Index [from the date of this Agreement to the date of the Viability Appraisal is undertaken for the relevant Residential Phase).
+This figure will be Index Linked by reference to the BCIS Index (from the date of this Agreement to the date of the Viability Appraisal is undertaken for the relevant Residential Phase).

-5.3 Abnormal Costs
+6.3 Abnormal Costs